 Because I’m growing a crop over on the other side of my garden that is virtually trouble-free and abundant.

-And it makes a mighty fine relish… Dare I say better relish than any cucumber based one I’ve tried?
+And it makes a mighty fine relish… Dare I say better relish than any cucumber-based one I’ve tried?
+Cucumbers are so perfect, and my favorite recipe out of it is the fresh cucumber radish salad.

 That crop (as you’ve probably guessed from the title of this post) is none other than… Jalapeño peppers.

 Because they’re pickled the jalapeños are zesty without being too hot.
-We use it anywhere we use regular cucumber relish, but we particularly appreciate them with scrambled eggs over the winter when the quick cooking vegetables we normally sauté in with eggs have been replaced by slow cooking root crops.
+We use it anywhere we use regular cucumber relish, but we particularly appreciate them with scrambled eggs over the winter when the quick-cooking vegetables we normally sauté in with eggs have been replaced by slow-cooking root crops.
 Not exactly candidates for an easy breakfast.
+Also, learn how to preserve jalapenos for future use.

 Zesty Pickled Jalapeno Relish Recipe